firozkhan18/technologies-notes/conceptsI/FAQ-Design-Patterns.md

 ### **1. Request Response**
 A pattern where a client sends a request to a server and waits for a response.

+**Concept:** A client sends a request to a server, and the server responds with a result.
+This is the most common pattern in client-server communication.

+**Example:** HTTP requests and responses where a client requests data from a server, and the server responds with the requested data.

+**Real-Time Use Case:** Web browsing where the browser requests web pages and the server responds with HTML content.

 **Example:**

 ```java